FaithL3S5/blog-app/README.md

 ## Limitations

 - I am having trouble implementing persistent search query so the search state will be reset everytime you change pages or refresh the website
-- The twitch embed (on the right side with text "Live now") may reload everytime you change pages or refresh the website.
-Unfortunately, this is the nature of the library and not much can be done by my side.

 ## Contributing